astra1dev/awesome-among-us/README.md

 - [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) - play with A LOT more roles
 - [Modding Us](https://github.com/overnightau/moddingus) - based on an old game version, but with lots of improvements and features
 - [PropHunt](https://github.com/ugackMiner53/PropHunt) - play prop hunt. [preview video](https://www.youtube.com/watch?v=AXWGir4dun8)
+- [TheOtherRoles](https://github.com/TheOtherRolesAU/TheOtherRoles) - adds many new roles, new Settings and new Custom Hats
+- [StellarRolesAU](https://github.com/Mr-Fluuff/StellarRolesAU) - adds new Roles, new Settings and new Custom Cosmetics
+- [AllTheRoles](https://github.com/Zeo666/AllTheRoles) - adds many new roles, modifiers, game modes, map settings, hats and more

 ## Host-only Mods